 The 1-year Comparison Profiles show data side-by-side for 5 years, indicating where there is a statistically significant difference between the most current year compared to 4 prior years of data.

-The 5-year Comparison Profiles show data side-by-side from two different years, indicating where there is a statistically significant difference between two sets of estimates.
+The 5-year Comparison Profiles show data side-by-side from two consecutive 5-year periods, indicating where there is a statistically significant difference between two sets of estimates.

 ACS Comparison Profiles begin with the letters "CP."